Hôtel de Ville, Paris: The original building

 In July 1357, Étienne Marcel, provost of the merchants (i.e. mayor) of Paris, bought the so-called maison aux piliers ("House of Pillars") in the name of the municipality on the gently sloping shingle beach which served as a river port for unloading wheat and wood and later merged into a square, the Place de Grève ("Strand Square"), a place where Parisians often gathered, particularly for public executions.
 Ever since 1357, the City of Paris's administration has been located on the same location where the Hôtel de Ville stands today.
 Before 1357, the city administration was located in the so-called parloir aux bourgeois ("Parlour of Burgesses") near the Châtelet.

-In 1533, King Francis I decided to endow the city with a city hall which would be worthy of Paris, then the largest city of Europe and Christendom.
+In 1533, King Francis I decided to endow Paris with a city hall which would be worthy of his capital, then the largest city of Europe and Christendom.
 He appointed two architects: Italian Dominique de Cortone, nicknamed Boccador because of his red beard, and Frenchman Pierre Chambiges.
 The House of Pillars was torn down and Boccador, steeped in the spirit of the Renaissance, drew up the plans of a building which was at the same time tall, spacious, full of light and refined.
 Building work was not finished until 1628 during the reign of Louis XIII.

 During the next two centuries, no changes were made to the edifice which was the stage for several famous events during the French Revolution.
 On 14 July 1789, the last provost of the merchants Jacques de Flesselles was murdered by an angry crowd.
 On 27 July 1794, Maximilien Robespierre attempted to commit suicide following a coup and was arrested along with his followers.

+19th-century additions

-In 1835, on the initiative of Rambuteau, préfet of the Seine département, two wings were added to the main building and were linked to the facade by a gallery, to provide more space for the expanded city government.
+From 1834, the Hôtel de Ville became the seat of the Paris municipal council.
+In 1835, on the initiative of Claude-Philibert Barthelot, comte de Rambuteau, préfet of the Seine département, two wings were added to the main building and were linked to the façade by a gallery, to provide more space for the expanded city government.
 The architects were Étienne-Hippolyte Godde and Jean-Baptiste Lesueur.

+Under the Second Empire, the Hôtel de Ville was used by the new regime to showcase its power.
+In 1852, during the plebiscite in favor of Napoleon III, the Hôtel was decorated with the colors of the Emperor and the imperial proclamation was made there.
+It also became the seat of the Prefecture, in addition to hosting major celebrations such as the visit of Queen Victoria in 1855.
+To clear its access, Haussmann had nine streets razed to create the Avenue Victoria.